 Our It's Time campaign

-Up to 9 in 10 children who are abused at an early age will go on to develop a mental illness by the time they're 18.
-Too often, it's only when a child is self-harming or on the brink of suicide that support opens up for them.
+One study found that 9 out of 10 children abused at an early age went on to develop a mental illness by the time they were 18.2 Too often, it's only when a child is self-harming or on the brink of suicide that support opens up for them.

 Our It's Time campaign demanded change.